hemanthkumargr/docs/thirdPartyModules/commercial/I19N-Quick-Start.md

-Follow the steps below to add the PriceList module to your project.
+Follow the steps below to add the I19n module to your project.

 ##Changes in `pom.xml` files
 ###In you project POM Declare the the BLC snapshot repository